w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands.md

 ## Hunt {: #Hunt}
-The `/hunt` command lets you hunt for rewards.
+The `/hunt` command lets you hunt for rewards, including items, coins, and <a href="/Bot-features/Currency-Commands/Skins" target="_blank">skins</a>.
 In order to do this, you need to have at least one <a href="/Items/Tools#HuntingRifle" target="_blank">Hunting Rifle</a> or a <a href="/Items/Collectables#HuntingTrophy" target="_blank">Hunting Trophy</a> in your inventory.
 When hunting, rifles can break, so it's a good idea to have a few extras.

-It may happen that you get nothing at all from using this command.
-You can find the loot table for this command by using the <a href="/Resources/help#HelpTable" target="_blank">/help table</a> command.

 <center>